omise/omise-php/README.md

-# Omise PHP Client
+# Omise PHP Library

 `omise-php` is a PHP library designed specifically to connect with the Opn Payments API.

+## Security Warning

+**Please do NOT use Omise PHP library versions less than 2.12.0, as they are outdated and have security vulnerabilities.**

 ## Requirements

 * PHP v7.4 and higher.
 * Built-in [libcurl](http://php.net/manual/en/book.curl.php) support.

-> Note: Due to the PHP [END OF LIFE](http://php.net/supported-versions.php) cycle, we encourage you to run the Omise-PHP library on PHP version 7.4 or higher as there is no longer security support for any version lower than 7.4.
+> Note: Due to the PHP [END OF LIFE](http://php.net/supported-versions.php) cycle, we encourage you to run the Omise-PHP library on PHP version 7.4 or higher as there is no longer security support for any PHP version lower than 7.4.
 Lack of support could cause security vulnerabilities.

 ## Installation